 Sections 3 to 6 (page 3)

-- Livestock belonging to you, temporarily on someone else’s farm but which they are not managing on a contract
+- livestock belonging to you, temporarily on someone else’s land but which they are not managing on a contract

-- Livestock sent for sale on 1st June 2020
+- livestock sent for sale on 1st June 2021

 Do not include:-

-- Livestock kept on contract for you by another farmer
+- livestock kept on contract for you by another person

-- Livestock temporarily on your farm owned by another farmer and which you are not managing on contract
+- livestock temporarily on your farm owned by another person and which you are not managing on contract

 Section 3: Pigs (page 3)